 HelloAva: Personalized Product Recommendations For Enhancement of Customer Experience

-HelloAva is a platform for personalized skin care that is aimed at picking the right products for specific skin type.
+HelloAva is a platform for personalized skincare that is aimed at picking the right products for specific skin types.
 To get recommendations, customers need to create a user profile where they are asked to fill out a quiz about their skin.
 The ML system analyzed the data and assigns an advisor picked by aestheticians from a bank of 2,000 products and based on dermatologically-driven data.

 BooHoo: Robust Search for Better Product Discoverability